Legacy application modernization with low-code platforms

 2. Extension:

 In the past, businesses turned to refactoring or rearchitecting legacy tools to add new functionality, considering it a cost-effective approach.
-And re architecture could be needed for better data structure, APIs, or architecture, but frontend building time can be reduced to less than half using low code builders, thus helping legacy migration.
+Re architecture could be needed for better data structure, APIs, or architecture, but frontend building time can be reduced to less than half using low code builders, thus helping legacy migration.
 Simple single-function applications can be built quickly and connected to existing databases or deployed as extensions to legacy platforms, enhancing functionality and workflows.
-If your existing legacy tools do not require extensive re architecture – modern low code tools help businesses quickly build UI and frontend.
+If your existing legacy tools do not require extensive re-architecture – modern low code tools help businesses quickly build UI and frontend.

 A chemical product manufacturer used low code to digitalize its internal operations.
 The company was facing challenges in its manufacturing operations due to a reliance on legacy systems and manual processes.
 Low code allowed the firm to build custom apps to supplement or replace legacy systems without disrupting the core functionality.
 This resulted in fully digitalized solutions such as a Raw Material Management System and Quality Management System.